aedart/model/README.md

 ## Acknowledgement ##

 Crafting small interfaces and traits containing a few methods is a rather trivial and easy task.
-That being said, ensuring that data validity is an entirely different matter.
-Without certain individuals within the PHP community, making these packages would have been impossible for me.
-I would like to thank all those who that have spent countless hours, days, months and years developing great packages and for sharing them with the rest of this world.
+That being said, ensuring that data validity is, an entirely different matter.
+Without certain individuals within the PHP community, making these packages would have been impossible for us.
+We would like to thank all those who that have spent countless hours, days, months and years developing great packages and for sharing them with the rest of this world.
+Amongst those, we would especially like to thank the following contributors:

+* [ PHPStorm ](https://www.jetbrains.com/phpstorm/), `Jetbrains`; for developing the best PHP-IDE, and supporting this and other OpenSource projects
+* [ PHPUnit ](https://phpunit.de/), `Sebastian Bergmann`; By the gods ...
+We still know some developers, managers and decision makers, that believe good software does not require testing, at all!
+We cannot image working on any project, without good testing tools, such as PHPUnit.
+* [ Codeception ](http://codeception.com/), `Michael Bodnarchuk`; for making PHPUnit even better.
+* [ Composer ](https://getcomposer.org/) & [ Packagist ](https://packagist.org/), `Nils Adermann, Jordi Boggiano & et al.`; amongst the best things that has happened to the PHP community.
+* [ BitBucket ](https://bitbucket.org/), `Atlassian Pty Ltd`; for letting us host private projects – yes, you know, those kind of projects that aren’t worth publishing as OpenSource!
+* [ Git ](http://git-scm.com/), `Software Freedom Conservancy`; without it… We would still be stuck in the “stone age” of software development.
+* [ Laracasts ](https://laracasts.com/), `Jeffrey Way et al.`, worth every penny…
+* [ PHP ](http://php.net/), `Rasmus Lerdorf & The PHP Group`; we might be developing this in old fashioned ASP… (Shivers!)

 If you are interested in a more saturated list of names, please review the acknowledgement-section found in each `Aedart\Model` sub-package.

-Did I forget to add your name in one of my packages?
-Please let me know...
+Did we forget to add your name in one of my packages?
+Please let us know...

-@todo ...
-What about the more general ones:

-* phpunit (By the gods ...
-I know developers, managers and decision makers that still believe good software doesn't need testing!),
-* codeception (making PHPUnit even better),
-* composer / packagist (dependency management and distribution),
-* bitbucket (for letting me host private repos.. you know, those that aren't worthy for the public)
-* Laracast (Worth every penny...),

 ## License ##